chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/progressive-web-apps.md

 <!--TODO:  Link web "Progressive Web Apps" section when available. -->

-In diesem Leitfaden werden nur die fortschrittlichen Web App-Features des **Anwendungs** Panels erläutert.  <!--If you're looking for help on the other panes, check out the last section of this guide, [Other Application panel guides](#other-application-panel-guides).  -->
+This guide only discusses the Progressive Web App features of the **Application** panel.  <!--If you're looking for help on the other panes, check out the last section of this guide, [Other Application panel guides](#other-application-panel-guides).  -->

 <!--TODO:  Link to sections when available. -->

-### Zusammenfassung
+### Summary

-*   Verwenden Sie den Bereich **Manifest** , um das Web App-Manifest zu überprüfen und auf Homescreen-Ereignisse hinzufügen zu starten.
+*   Use the **Manifest** pane to inspect your web app manifest and trigger Add to Homescreen events.
-*   Verwenden Sie den Bereich " **Dienstmitarbeiter** " für eine ganze Reihe von Dienstmitarbeiter bezogenen Aufgaben, wie das Aufheben der Registrierung oder Aktualisierung eines Diensts, das Emulieren von Push-Ereignissen, das offline schalten oder Beenden eines Dienst Mitarbeiters.
+*   Use the **Service Workers** pane for a whole range of service-worker-related tasks, like unregistering or updating a service, emulating push events, going offline, or stopping a service worker.
-*   Zeigen Sie den Service Worker-Cache im **Cachespeicher** Bereich an.
+*   View your service worker cache from the **Cache Storage** pane.
-*   Heben Sie die Registrierung eines Dienstmitarbeiter auf, und löschen Sie alle Speicher und Caches mit einem einzigen Mausklick aus dem Bereich " **Speicher löschen** ".
+*   Unregister a service worker and clear all storage and caches with a single button click from the **Clear storage** pane.

-## Web App-Manifest
+## Web app manifest

-Wenn Sie möchten, dass Ihre Benutzer Ihre APP ihren mobilen Homescreens hinzufügen können, benötigen Sie ein Web App-Manifest.
-Das Manifest definiert, wie die APP auf dem Homescreen angezeigt wird, wo der Benutzer beim Start von Homescreen weitergeleitet wird und wie die APP beim Start aussieht.
+If you want your users to be able to add your app to their mobile homescreens, you need a web app manifest.
+The manifest defines how the app appears on the homescreen, where to direct the user when launching from homescreen, and what the app looks like on launch.

 <!--Related Guides: